sipeed/MaixPy/docs/doc/en/peripheral/spi.md

 You need to use `maix.peripheral.pinmap` to complete the pin mapping for SPI before use.

 **Note: The MaixCAM's SPI can only be used as an SPI master device.
 MaixCAM's SPI does not support modifying the valid level of the hardware CS pins at this time.
-The active level of all SPI hardware CS is high.
+The active level of all SPI hardware CS is low.
 If you need to use other CS active levels, configure the software CS pins and their active levels in the SPI API.
 SPI4 is the software simulated SPI, the measured maximum rate is 1.25MHz, and the usage is the same as hardware SPI.**

 Using SPI with MaixPy is easy: